paulina0813/Data-Analysis-Portfolio/README.md

 * [Contact](#Contact)

 ## Portfolio Projects
-In this section, I will provide a list of relevant project, along with the description, the goal, the relevant documentation (code, notebooks, etc), the technology that was used, and the result of the analysis.
+In this section, I will provide a list of relevant projects, along with the description, the goal, the relevant documentation (code, notebooks, etc), the technology that was used, and the result of the analysis.
+Additionally, I would like to incorporate a [Tableau portfolio](https://public.tableau.com/app/profile/paulina.remis) into this section to showcase my data visualization skills and projects.

 ### Cyclistic - How does a bike-share navigate speedy success?